 Stephanie DePrez, MM

-Bis Gott!
-I'm an American opera singer and educator living in Vienna, Austria.
+Guten Tag!
+I'm an American opera singer and educator living in Berlin.
 I grew up in Denver, Colorado.

 I received my undergraduate degree from the University of Notre Dame, where I studied Music and Film, Television & Theatre.
 While there, I was a member of the University of Notre Dame Folk Choir, a liturgical choir that combined the work of making music and prayer.
 The community I formed in this choir endures today, and is a great influence on how I approach music and performance.

 After earning my BA, I moved to the Coachella Valley in California, where I taught Theology and Drama at a Jesuit high school, and conducted the school choir.
 During my four years teaching, I grew the choir from 8 students to 35 students.
 I planned and directed a choir tour of sister Jesuit schools in Australia.
 I ran multiple overnight retreats, leading small groups of students through self reflection and community work.
 I was invited to lead the school’s Immersion Programs to East Los Angeles and El Salvador, accompanying students and encouraging them to get outside of their comfort zones.
 During these travels, I experienced first-hand the necessity of facilitating honest discussion about areas in our lives that hold struggle and fear, and how naming those struggles and fears brings about the work of healing.

 During this time I was invited to speak at the Notre Dame Vision Conference, run by the McGrath Institute for Church Life.
 For four weeks in the summer, I gave a keynote lecture on the value of being uncomfortable, using the lives of the Saints as a model.